Ältere Frau hält sich das schmerzende Knie – Symbol für Gelenkbeschwerden und eingeschränkte Beweglichkeit.

 2. EFSA Journal: Scientific opinion on collagen hydrolysate and maintenance of joints

-3. Federal Institute for Risk Assessment (BfR): Evaluation of food supplements containing collagen
+3. Federal Institute for Risk Assessment (BfR): Assessment of food supplements containing collagen

 4. Regulation (EC) No 1924/2006: Health Claims on Foods